 Keeping your business objectives in mind, the first step of our design process is to conduct research to gain as much context as possible.

-I’ll gain a detailed knowledge how people currently solve that problem, the environments that surround them, the scenarios they need to solve the problem and maybe discover problems that you didn’t know existed yet.
+I’ll gain detailed knowledge of how people currently solve that problem, the environments that surround them, the scenarios they need to solve the problem and maybe discover problems that you didn’t know existed yet.

 I’ll talk to you, your team, your customers, your users, your target customers and gather as much unbiased information as possible to use during the solution phase.

-(Who I talk to depends on the scope of project and what stage your product is at.
+(Who I talk to depends on the scope of the project and what stage your product is at.
 Depending on the nature of the UX work, sometimes research interviews are not needed.
 Although I still recommend doing them.)

 I’ll ask you about existing data and metrics.
 You’re budget, scope, team, risks, background, goals and whether you like pineapple on pizza…. well maybe not that last one 🙂 .

 Context is arguably the most important phase of the engagement.
-Having the wrong context and making assumptions to what a solution may be is one of the biggest risks in UX design and product management.
+Having the wrong context and making assumptions to what a solution maybe is one of the biggest risks in UX design and product management.

 UX Design Phase 2 – Experiment

-After the Context and Research phase we now will have more questions than answers.
+After the Context and Research phase, we now will have more questions than answers.
 Trust me… you will.

 We’ll have a bunch of assumptions that will need testing.
 Well, maybe not all of them but we’ll focus on the assumptions that come with the biggest risk if we don’t validate or invalidate.

-This is where we come up our testing hypotheses and design some experiments to prove our assumptions right or wrong.
+This is where we come up with our testing hypotheses and design some experiments to prove our assumptions right or wrong.